ujjalsaha/FacultySearchEngine/README.md

 <sub><sup>MacOS   To open in a new tab: Cmd </sup></sub><kbd>⌘</kbd><sub><sup> + Click</sup></sub>
 <sub><sup>Windows   To open in a new tab: Cmd </sup></sub><kbd>⌃</kbd><sub><sup> + Click</sup></sub>

+## Using the ExpertSearch v2.0

+#### Using Search Feature
+1. Run the Demo URL in your browser:
+2. The ExpertSearch v2.0 should be displayed.
+3. Now try searching a faculty by entering queries like:
+    * names can be provided such as Matt Caesar, Cheng Zhai, John Hart etc.
+    * location can be provided such as Illinois, Utah etc
+    * search queries can be provided such as deep learning, text information, visualization etc
+4. ExpertSearch v2.0 should display search results along with the faculty attributes such as Name, Department Name, University Name, areas of interests, Phone number. email, location.
+5. Few of the faculty attributes that wil be displayed, user can perform action on them such as clicking the email should open the local outlook composer, or clicking location shall opt in for google maps etc.

+#### Using Admin Feature
+1. User can provide either univseristy name or university url or department url.
+User can also specify University Name and Department name together
+2. The ExpertSearch v2.0 system should asynchronoulsy start crawling and scraping data on the backedn system but letting the user know that the data will be added eventually.
+3. As this is eventual update, user may come back after a while and searching data related to newly entered unisersity serach results should get displayed.
+4. If a faulcty is alrready present in the system, the system wont insert a deplicate record of the same facult and will silently ignore the faculty in the process.

 ## Overview